Chikankari: Technique

-The technique of creation of a chikan work is known as chikankari (चिकनकारी چکن کاری).
-Chikan is a delicate and artfully done hand embroidery on a variety of textile fabrics like muslin, silk, chiffon, organza, net, etc. White thread is embroidered on cool, pastel shades of light muslin and cotton garments.
+The technique of chikan embroidery is known as chikankari (चिकनकारी چکن کاری).
+Chikankari is a delicate and artfully done hand embroidery on a variety of textile fabrics like cotton, chanderi, muslin, georgette, viscose, silk, organza, net, etc. White thread is embroidered on cool, pastel shades of light muslin and cotton garments.
 Nowadays chikan embroidery is also done with colored and silk threads in colors to meet the fashion trends and keep chikankari up-to-date.
 Lucknow is the heart of the chikankari industry today and the variety is known as Lucknawi chikan.

 Chikan work in recent times has adopted additional embellishments like Mukaish, Kamdani, Badla, sequin, bead, and mirror work, which gives it a rich look.
 Chikan embroidery is mostly done on fabrics like cotton, semi-Georgette, pure Georgette, crepe, chiffon, silk, and any other fabric which is light and which highlights the embroidery.
 The fabric cannot be too thick or hard, else the embroidery needle won't pierce it.
+Also, sheer fabric allows the part of the stitches on the reverse of the fabric to give a shadow effect, which is characteristic of the technique.

 The piece begins with one or more pattern blocks that are used to block-print a pattern on the ground fabric.
 The embroiderer stitches the pattern, and the finished piece is carefully washed to remove all traces of the printed pattern.
 The process of chikankari includes the following steps: